mrk21/cpp-webmock/README.md

 }
 ```

-However, if you want to replace these for little use, to implement this macro all of the time is bother.
+However, if you want to switch these for little use, to implement this macro all of the time is bother.
 At times like this, when you use `select_by_type` meta function, you can switch easy.

 ```cpp
 #include <boost/network/protocol/http/client.hpp>